Biktrix Armageddon Light Kit: Installation

 Connect the Biktrix Armageddon Headlight wires, headlight relay, stock headlight wires, and main power wires as shown below.
 Also, install electrical tape over the connections pointed to by the red arrows.

-Red wire with yellow mark from relay → Red main power wire
+Red wire with yellow mark from relay → Positive main power wire

-Black wire with blue marking Armageddon Headlight → Black main power wire
+Black wire with blue marking Armageddon Headlight → Negative main power wire

 Red wire with green marking from relay → Red wire from Armageddon Headlight